antdke/antdke.co/content/posts/2021-01-10--Lots-Of-People-Have-Visited-This-Blog-Lately.md

 socialImage: '/top-of-google-pixar-soul-cover.png'
 ---

-Someone on Twitter pointed out to me that if you Google “The meaning of the Fish story from Soul” then I’m one of the top results.
+Someone on Twitter pointed out to me that if you Google “The meaning of the fish story from Soul” then [my piece](https://antdke.co/posts/pixar-soul) is one of the top results.

 In fact, if you just Google "fish story in soul", I'm the #1 result!